-Today’s storage environment is rapidly evolving with data possibility passing thought multiple organizations, systems, and storage media in its lifetime.
+Today’s storage environment is rapidly evolving with data possibly passing through multiple organizations, systems, and storage media in its lifetime.
 As a result, an increasing number of companies like ours are responsible for effectively sanitizing media.
 The effective management of information from inception through disposition is the responsibility of all those who hold the data from your business to ours.
 This is why it is very important to choose the right company to handle the sanitation of your data and destroy your hard drive in the process.
 We Buy Used IT Equipment follows sophisticated methods to ensure that sensitive data is effectively protected.
 We make sure that access to your data is infeasible.
-We will help your organization in making practical sanitations decisions based on the confidentiality of your information.
+We will help your organization in making practical sanitation decisions based on the confidentiality of your information.

 Our preferred method of data eradication is secure eraser of hard drives.
 This method is preferred because it provides complete, secure and cost-effective data destruction, yet leaves the physical drive undamaged so that it can be reused.
 To effectively eradicate your data, We Buy Used IT Equipment follows the recommendations of the U.S. Department of Defense of following NIST as the best method for secure data eradication.